 We are all looking to safer times when the coronavirus crisis comes to an end and day to day business can go back to normal.
 It’s worth bearing in mind that this situation will not last forever, though its aftermath will likely remain with us for a very long time.
 To quickly recap:

-In the meantime as we handle this crisis to the best of our ability, let us make well-directed decisions and plans for the long run in a healing world and better future.
+In the meantime as we handle this crisis to the best of our ability, let us make well-directed decisions and plans for the long run.

 If you are interested to learn more about altHR, find out more here.